 Finally, the associative array is passed to the built-in function called json_encode.
-This function converts the array into a valid JSON format which can be used with a third-party application.
+This function converts the array into a valid JSON format that enabling use with a third-party application.

 “json_encode — Returns the JSON representation of a value” (php.net, n.d.)